Download Acrobat Reader 5.0 or higher to view .pdf files.

 Boy in the dirt

-serious about finances.
+Passionate about you, serious about finances.

 Keeping our customers informed and protected is a top priority for us.
 Fraud is a growing problem that we see more of every day.
 We take security measures within the bank such as daily spending limits on debit cards and requiring password changes for your online banking login.
 While we protect the information you have entrusted to us there are measures you can take at home to keep your personal information secure.

-Do not ever give your personal information to someone over the phone.
-Some callers can be very persuasive and will commonly use scare tactics to make you tell them what they want to know.
-The following entities will NEVER call you to threaten your benefits, tell you to wire money, send cash or put money on gift cards: Social Security Administration (SSA), Internal Revenue Service (IRS), your bank.
+• The following entities will NEVER call you to threaten your benefits, tell you to wire money, send cash or put money on gift cards: Social Security Administration (SSA), Internal Revenue Service (IRS), your bank.
 In fact, the SSA and IRS only correspond through the US Postal Service.
 Anyone who tells you to do these things is a scammer.

-Never give any part of your social security number, bank account or credit card number to anyone over the phone.
-When in doubt, ask them for a number to call them back or call your bank.
+• When in doubt, hang up!
 Scammers have the ability to make it appear they are calling from any number (even the below bank and SSA numbers).
-If you are questioning the call, hang up and call them back or call your bank.
+If you are questioning the call, hang up and call back using the numbers below.

-Each year you are entitled to a free credit report from each of the 3 credit bureaus.
+Annually you are entitled to a free credit report from each of the 3 credit bureaus.
 Visit www.annualcreditreport.com to request yours.
 It is important that you are regularly monitoring your credit report.
 If there is anything unusual immediately call to place a freeze on your credit.

 Important Numbers To Know